HP5-800/HP5-800/README.md

-- 👋 Hi, I’m @HP5-800
+- 👋 Hi, I’m @Sena-Gabriel
 - 👀 I’m interested in data science, backend development and VST audio software
 - 🌱 I’m currently learning Javascript / Node.js
-- 💞️ I’m looking to collaborate on projects for my portfolio
+- 🤝 I’m looking to collaborate on projects for my portfolio
-- 📫 How to reach me: soon
+- 📫 How to reach me: by email

 <!---
 HP5-800/HP5-800 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.